Ithaca Students (Undergraduate, Graduate, & Professional)

 If you have received any of these (or other) immunizations, please upload documentation to “Upload Immun.
 Records.”

-Submitting additional documentation / health records
+Submitting additional documentation / health records:

 Students are encouraged to send us additional health records regarding chronic and/or ongoing health conditions, if applicable.
 Examples might include test results, consultation reports, summary reports, or recent visit notes.